decentraland/adr/content/ADR-200-raycast-sdk-component.md

 ### Performance considerations

-Having multiple continuous raycasts in a scene may have a big performance penalty.
-As a scene developer, it is RECOMMENDED to keep this number at minimum.
-As a renderer implementator, the compute of raycasts MUST count towards the execution quota of each scene to prevent a non-optimized scene from affecting the overall quality of the experience.
+Having multiple continuous raycasts in a scene can significantly impact performance.
+As a scene developer, it is RECOMMENDED to minimize the number of continuous raycasts.
+Renderer implementations MUST count the computation of raycasts towards the execution quota of each scene to prevent non-optimized scenes from negatively affecting the overall experience.

 ### Filtering collision layers

-The `collision_mask` parameter enables the scene creator to hit different layers of elements, whereas the colliders, avatars, visible meshes, UI elements, etc. The flags for this mask are defined in the `ColliderLayer` enum, owned by the `MeshRenderer` component.
+The `collision_mask` parameter allows scene creators to target different layers of elements, including colliders, avatars, visible meshes, UI elements, and more.
+The flags for this mask are defined in the `ColliderLayer` enum, which is part of the `MeshRenderer` component.
+It is RECOMMENDED that scene creators carefully select the least amount of flags for each raycast to prevent a performance penalty on the engine.

 ### Kinds of raycasts

-There are two kinds of Raycasts, defined by the `RaycastQueryType` enum:
+There are three types of raycasts, as defined by the `RaycastQueryType` enum:

-- `QUERY_ALL` MUST include all the hitted elements within the `max_distance` parameter.
+- `QUERY_ALL`: This type MUST include all intersected elements within the specified `max_distance` parameter.
-- `HIT_FIRST` MUST include the first hitted element, being the first the closest one to the origin point.
-This is also bound to the `max_distance` parameter filter.
+- `HIT_FIRST`: This type MUST include the first intersected element, which is the closest one to the origin point.
+It is also subject to the `max_distance` parameter filter.
+- `NONE`: This type will not intersect any mesh on the renderer, it will provide an empty result with the final position of the ray and its calculated global direction.

+## Use Cases

+The Raycasting component can be used in various scenarios within a scene, such as:

+- Collision detection: Determine if an object or character is about to collide with another object in the scene.
+- Distance calculation: Measure the distance between two points or objects in the scene.
+- Line of sight: Determine if a character has a clear line of sight to another character or object in the scene.
+- Pathfinding: Assist with navigation and pathfinding for characters or objects in the scene.

 ## RFC 2119 and RFC 8174